Take on a genuine mountaineering challenge by going for a winter ascent on the Northeast’s tallest peak.

 Turn-By-Turn

-Parking for the Lion Head Trail is at the Appalachian Mountain Club’s Pinkham Notch Visitor Center in Gorham, just north of Jackson on Route 16.
+Parking for the Lion Head Winter Route is at the Appalachian Mountain Club’s Pinkham Notch Visitor Center in Pinkham’s Grant, just north of Jackson on Route 16.
 It’s about a 25-minute drive from North Conway or Gorham.

 Gearing Up

-The Pinkham Notch Visitor Center (44.257320, -71.253052) is a great place to get ready.
-The gear room, in the basement, has tables and benches that are perfect for getting organized, tying your boots, and doing those last-minute gear checks.
-It also has bathrooms and a water fountain, and snacks and meals can be purchased upstairs.
+The Pinkham Notch Visitor Center is a great place to get ready.
+The gear room in the basement has tables and benches that are perfect for getting organized, tying your boots, and doing last-minute gear checks.
+It also has bathrooms and a water fountain, and you can purchase snacks and meals upstairs.

-Equally important, the AMC posts the Mount Washington Observatory’s daily Higher Summits Forecast and the Mount Washington Avalanche Center’s daily avalanche forecast on a cork board in the visitor center’s basement.
+Equally important, the AMC posts the Mount Washington Observatory’s daily High Summits Forecast and the Mount Washington Avalanche Center’s daily avalanche forecast on a cork board in the visitor center’s basement.
 Make sure to read both!
-And, while you’re there, sign the winter hiker register, too.
+While you’re there sign the winter hiker register too.

 Starting Out

-To get on the trail, leave the basement, and follow the sidewalk towards the Pinkham Notch Visitor Center’s main entrance.
+To get on the trail, leave the basement and follow the sidewalk toward the Pinkham Notch Visitor Center’s main entrance.
 Continue past the entrance and around the back of the building to the large sign marking the beginning of the Tuckerman Ravine Trail, which you’ll take for the first 1.7 miles and more than 1,000 feet of elevation.

-From the Visitor Center, the trail is moderate for the first few minutes, and then begins to climb consistently.
+From the Visitor Center, the trail is moderate for the first few minutes and then begins to climb consistently.
 As it climbs, an occasional path cuts off to the left, heading over to the Sherburne Ski Trail.
-A bit higher up, there is also a signed cutoff to the right for the Huntington Ravine Trail (44.261887, -71.269882).
-Hikers should ignore all of these cutoffs.
+A bit higher up there is also a signed cutoff to the right for the Huntington Ravine Trail.
+Hikers should ignore all of the cutoffs.

 Trees protect this portion of the trail, keeping the wind and wind chill at bay.
-And, although the trees also limit the views—especially compared to the awesome ones you’ll get once you’re above treeline—the Tuckerman Ravine Trail does pass a few key scenic spots as it climbs out of the valley.
+Although the trees limit the views—especially compared to the awesome ones you’ll get once you’re above treeline—the Tuckerman Ravine Trail does pass a few scenic spots as it climbs out of the valley.
 The most notable are the two bridges that cross the Ellis River and the Cutler River and the waterfall—or icicle, in this case—Crystal Cascade.
-It might be tempting to dig the camera out, but don’t stop.
-You have a long way to go, and the days are short this time of year.
+It might be tempting to dig out the camera, but don’t stop—you have a long way to go, and the days are short this time of year.

 If the weather permits, you’ll also get a preview of the Lion Head as you move up the Tuckerman Ravine Trail, giving you an appreciation for the route’s expansive scale and how much distance you have left to travel.